knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

 ![A5-V11_mini_router](A5-V11_3G_mini_router.PNG)

-However, this device needs to be upgraded/modded to work for our purposes.
+All in all, this device needs to be upgraded/modded to work for our purposes.

-Project requirements:
+# Project requirements:

 1.-We'll upgrade the mini router SPI eeprom capacity to 16MB with the chip "W25Q128".
 It can be found for a couple of bucks on aliexpress